 We’re going to the zoo, zoo, zoo.
 How about you, you, you?
 The Jacksonville Zoo & Gardens is one of our favorite places for an impromptu visit.
 It’s such an easy way to spend a beautiful day outside.
 If you invest in an annual pass, you can hang out for a few hours or all day.
 Here are some reasons we love our zoo, A LOT.

 The Jacksonville Zoo and Gardens is equally as fun for toddlers and big kids.
 All the exhibits are very accessible to strollers and wheelchairs alike.
 The exhibits are kid friendly and the animals are also very easy for little ones to see.
+If you have a little one, be sure to check out our Jacksonville Coloring Book that features lots of great kid friendly spots, like the zoo.

 Kids can play all day at the Play Park!
 While the entire zoo is, of course, tailored toward children, this area is especially fun.
 It includes a hedge maze, unique play ground area (younger children will need parental assistance climbing steps and going down the large slides), carousel and petting zoo.
 In March, the splash pad opens!
 There are plenty of shaded seats for tired parents to sit back and keep an eye on their little ones.